tetsuo/tetsuo.github.io/articles/cubic-limit.md

 ---

-# Cube Vertices & Edges
+# Cube vertices & edges

 We'll work with a type `Vec` to hold `[x, y, z]` coordinates.